odoo/documentation/content/administration/upgrade.rst

       :file:`~/logs/upgrade.log`.

       .. note::
-         Most Odoo.sh users have custom modules installed on their database.
-In that case, the modules' source code must be up-to-date with the target version of Odoo before the upgrade can be performed.
-Check out the :doc:`upgrade for developers' documentation
-         </developer/reference/upgrade>` for more information.
-In addition, if a module is not
+         In databases where custom modules are installed, their source code must be up-to-date with the target version of Odoo before the upgrade can be performed.
+Check out the :doc:`upgrade for developers' documentation </developer/reference/upgrade>` for more information.
+In
-         needed after an upgrade, :ref:`you can remove customizations
+         addition, if a module is not needed after an upgrade, :ref:`you can remove customizations <upgrade/remove_customizations>`.
-         <upgrade/remove_customizations>`.

    .. group-tab:: On-premise